Every month we ask one individual in our network a few questions about their way into tech, their motivation and their lessons learned.

 The toughest thing being an entrepreneur is most probably the constant high pace of fast decision taking with impact on the entire company.
 To constantly juggle limited resources and time is one of the biggest challenges on a daily basis.
 I don’t think any tech company in our space will ever ‘overcome’ it.
 You get more refined in your thought processes, so to ensure that what one’s investing their time in has the highest possible output for the overall venture.
 And the most important part is making sure that this way of thinking spreads across the entire organization, especially at an early stage.

-What advice would you give women in tech?
+What advice would you give other women in tech?